-Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI)
+UNLV Designated: Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) Title III

-The goal of AANAPISI is to increase retention, persistence, and completion rates and to expand UNLV’s capacity to offer web-based undergraduate courses in computer science.
+As an AANAPISI, UNLV aims to increase retention, persistence, and completion rates and to expand its capacity to offer web-based undergraduate courses in computer science.
 Key services include academic tutoring; counseling (i.e., academic, undergraduate financial aid, career, and graduate/professional school admissions and financial aid); frequent, ongoing academic-progress monitoring; and financial-literacy instruction.

 In 2013, UNLV became an eligible Title III institution by the Department of Education.
 UNLV was awarded Nevada’s first Title III grant in 2015 (AANAPISI Part A).
 UNLV received a second grant (AANAPISI Part F) in 2016.
 In 2020, UNLV received its third Title III AANAPISI Part A grant that will serve more than 1,000 UNLV students (low-income, first-generation, and those who need academic support) over the five-year grant period.

 The Center provides information about UNLV services and assistance for eligible students under the Title III grant.